Swoot1/ria2015/blog/2015-11-14-active menu-item-in-react-bootstrap.markdown

 Now I've done that but why's the home link (/) always active? :/

 ###Answer!
-It's because the router is always matching the / in the path wether you're visiting mycoolpage.com/#/ (that's right), mycoolpage.com/#/members (that's wrong) or mycoolpage.com/#/anyotherroute since the / is present in the beginning in all of them.
+It's because the router is always matching the / in the path whether you're visiting mycoolpage.com/#/ (that's right), mycoolpage.com/#/members (that's wrong) or mycoolpage.com/#/anyotherroute since the / is present in the beginning in all of them.

 ###Solution
 The solution is to add a third parameter to the isActive function that says if the path only should match / followed by nothing and not the other paths.